Leeds Carnegie

 Regular season

-Started with a disappointing defeat to but have picked up pace steadily and finishing very strongly with a particularly fine 34-17 win at Yorkshire rivals Rotherham Titans in their penultimate game.
+Started with a disappointing defeat to Nottingham but have picked up pace steadily and finishing very strongly with a particularly fine 34-17 win at Yorkshire rivals Rotherham Titans in their penultimate game.
 Leeds are another team with roller-coaster tendencies.
 As well as doing the double over Rotherham they can also reflect on an outstanding 28-27 win at Bristol in December having lost narrowly there in the British & Irish Cup in October.
-The sides also played out an entertaining return match at Headingley when Bristol scraped home 33-27. proved a tough nut to crack, though, and the Exiles claimed the double over them while a sloppy defeat at still irks.
+The sides also played out an entertaining return Championship match at Headingley when Bristol scraped home 33-27.
+London Welsh proved a tough nut to crack, though, and the Exiles claimed the double over them while a sloppy defeat at London Scottish still irks.
 Generally, however, they have been free-scoring while they also boast one of the meanest defences in the League.
-Coaches James Lowes and Dave Baldwin are doing a good job and the arrival of Sir Ian McGeechan as club chairman with the mandate of putting together a franchise has added fresh impetus at an important stage of the season.
+Coaches James Lowes and Dave Baldwin are doing a good job and the arrival of Sir Ian McGeechan as club chairman with the mandate of putting together a Yorkshire Carnegie franchise has added fresh impetus at an important stage of the season.

 STRENGTHS